 Brief History of Photoshop

-The history of Adobe Photoshop begins back in 1987 when Ph.D. student, Tom Knoll, created a graphics application in a Macintosh Plus.
-The rudimentary software was able to display gray scale images on a monochrome display.
+The history of Adobe Photoshop begins back in 1987 when Ph.D. student Tom Knoll, created a graphics application in a Macintosh Plus.
+The rudimentary software could display gray-scale images on a monochrome display.

 Tom’s brother, John, was a photographer who persuaded him to turn it into an image editing software.
 Originally, Tom called his finished product ImagePro.

 Two years later, Adobe bought his program.
-Finally, on February 1, 1990, Adobe released Photoshop 1.0.
-It was dedicated for use in high-end platforms and was solely utilized for professionals.
-With future reiterations, Photoshop became much more advanced in its ability to edit images.
+Finally, on 1 February 1990, Adobe released Photoshop 1.0.
+It was dedicated for use in high-end platforms and was solely utilized by professionals.
+With future reiterations, Photoshop became much more advanced in editing images.

-Photoshop 2.0 and 2.5 brought the pen tool, CMYK color, and added color palettes.
+Photoshop 2.0 and 2.5 brought the pen tool, CMYK colour, and added colour palettes.
 Photoshop 4.0 brought in the user interface that most Photoshop users are familiar with today.

 Development of Photoshop Functions